StefIIDuce/vogelkastMonitor/README.md

 If the country code had to be changed edit inside the Vogelkast folder inside installconfig the hostapd.conf file's country_code line to match.
-This one isn't required but for extra security edit the wpa_passphrase in hostapd.conf and change the password to you're liking, if not the default password is Anno20202021.
+This one isn't required but for extra security edit the wpa_passphrase in hostapd.conf and change the password to you're liking, if not the default password for the wireless acces-point is Anno20202021.

 Open the SD card in the file explorer, then paste the ssh and wpa_supplicant.conf files inside.
 Eject the SD card.